-The Planned Route
+Canadian Rockies Trip: Planned Route

-Packing Lists & Tips
+Canadian Rockies Trip: Packing Lists & Tips

-Our Road Trip meant we used a combination of the Hostelling and Hiking Kit Lists in the Kit Room Section.
-We were mainly focusing on outdoor adventures so balanced day hiking gear and casual wear for the urban areas.
-We each took a large Osprey bag and daypack for our road trip.
-The weather was varied so we had many warm layers and waterproofs to be prepared for the mountain weather.
-Our packing cubes helped us keep our clothes organised and sperate plus sped up the packing process when checking out.
-We didn’t plan to do any climbing or camping so didn’t need any specific gear.
+Our packing cubes helped us keep our clothes organised and separate, plus sped up the packing process when checking out.
+We didn’t plan to do any climbing or camping, so we didn’t need any specific gear.
 We also took basic cooking items such as a knife, spray oil and spices to save buying out there.
-The only equipment we needed to buy in Canada was the Bear Spray which wasn’t required to use.
+The only equipment we needed to buy in Canada was the Bear Spray, which wasn’t required to use.

-Canada Road Trip Day 1:
+Canada Road Trip Essentials

 London to Calgary

-Canada Road Trip Day 2:
+Canadian Rockies Trip Day 2:

 Calgary to Banff

-We used Calgary to stock up groceries at Safeway before heading to Banff.
+We used Calgary to stock up on groceries at Safeway before heading to Banff to start our Canadian Rockies Road trip.
 We popped into MEC to buy Bear Spray as well as eye-up Canadian Outdoor equipment.
-I was anxious about the driving an automatic Left Hand Drive car on the right side of the road.
-However, the highways are very wide and well signposted which helps get up to speed (no pun intended).
-You’ll get used to the right-hand turns on red lights and traffic lights on the highways.
-Exiting Calgary is easy as you head towards the Rocky Mountains past Cochrane.
-You’ll be amazed as you transition from the plains to the foothills and then suddenly to tall peaks.
+I was anxious about driving an automatic left-hand drive car on the right side of the road.
+However, the highways are very wide and well signposted, which helps get up to speed (no pun intended).

 Canmore